slafton/kickstarter-analysis/README.md

 If launching a campaign during the second half of the year, launch in Oct or Nov.

 ### Limitations
 Limitation could be that this data is a little old.
 It looks like the latest year was 2017.
-If you were looking to launch a campaing next year I think it would be worthwhile to get more updated date and rerun some of the numbers.
+If you were looking to launch a campaign next year I think it would be worthwhile to get more updated data and rerun some of the numbers.

-Another possible graph could be one showing the success/failures with the number of backers.
-How popular a theme is and whether the public has an interest in it would certainly play a role in a successful campaign.
+Another possible graph could be one showing the success/failure with the number of backers.
+How popular a theme is, and whether the public has an interest in it, would certainly play a role in a successful campaign.